GiancarloMCorrea/AZTI-revealjs-template/README.md

 - Remember that the subtitle is optional, you can remove it from the header in **template.qmd**.
 - If you want to change the font color and size, you will need to do it in the **_extensions/azti/azti.scss** (see `#title-slide` section).

+### Last slide

+There is no format for this slide.
+You can make your own design here using your Quarto skills.
+I personally like the black background and the white AZTI logo.

+## Suggestions

+Please, [contact me](mailto:gmoron@azti.es) if you have any suggestions or questions.
+My experience using Quarto and HTML is limited, but I will do my best to incorporate your comments.